salahatwa/Data-Flow-Diagram/README.md

 **# Draw graph from user input (User input number of entities and number of process and choose relation Between Them) , implemented with pure java .**

 # **Requirements**
-- java jdk .
+- java JDK 6 or more .
-- ide .
+- IDE .
 - clone project from githup.

 # **Data Flow Diagram Consist of four levels**